Kris Kross: Education

-Final show
+2013: Final show

-Kris Kross' last performance was in their hometown at the Fox Theatre for So So Def's 20th Anniversary concert in 2013.
+Kris Kross' last performance was in their hometown at the Fox Theatre for So So Def's 20th Anniversary concert on February 23, 2013.

 Death of Chris Kelly

 On April 29, 2013, Chris Kelly was found unconscious in his Atlanta home and taken to the hospital.
 Two days later, on May 1, he was pronounced dead around 5 p.m. on the south campus of the Atlanta Medical Center; he was 34 years old.
-Apparently one day before his death, he filmed himself rapping in his home.
+Apparently one day before he was found unconscious, he filmed himself rapping in his home.
 According to the police report documents, Kelly had been brought home to recover from his drug use, as he had done several times in the past.
 His uncle told police that Kelly "had an extensive history of drug abuse."

-The following day, Dupri tweeted a "letter to fans", in which he referred to Kelly as "a son that I never had", and praised Kelly as an artist.
+The following day, Producer Jermaine Dupri tweeted a "letter to fans", in which he referred to Kelly as "a son that I never had", and praised Kelly as an artist.
 Chris Smith wrote, "Chris Kelly was my Best Friend.
 He was like a brother.
 I love him and will miss him dearly.
 Our friendship began as little boys in first grade.
 We grew up together.
 It was a blessing to achieve the success, travel the world and entertain Kris Kross fans all around the world with my best friend.
 It is what we wanted to do and what brought us happiness.
 I will always cherish the memories of the C-Connection."

 Numerous other artists and fans publicly acknowledged Kelly's death, some citing Kris Kross or Kelly as their inspiration or their reason for entering the music industry.
 On July 1, a toxicology report was released stating that Kelly died from a drug overdose.
 According to the Fulton County Medical Examiner Office, the toxicology screening showed that Kelly had a mixture of drugs in his system, including heroin and cocaine.
-Kelly is buried at the Westview Cemetery in Atlanta.